Computed tomography of the thyroid: Incidental thyroid findings on CT scan

 The thyroid gland can have variable CT scan findings, such as calcifications, single or multiple nodules, cysts, or diffuse enlargement.

 Thyroid calcifications on a CT scan can be seen in both benign and malignant thyroid lesions.
 Sonographic examination of the thyroid can differentiate between micro-calcifications, which are highly associated with papillary thyroid carcinoma, and eggshell calcifications, which favour a benign process such as colloid cysts (Figs. 1 and 2).
 In a retrospective review of preoperative CT scan, 35% (135 of 383) of the patients had detectable intrathyroidal calcifications.
 Among them, 48% had a histopathologically proven thyroid cancer.
 Calcified nodules had a significantly higher incidence of thyroid cancer and lymph node metastases.
 The incidence of thyroid cancer among nodules with different calcifications patterns was 79% of nodules with multiple punctate calcifications, 58% of nodules with a single punctate calcification, 21% of nodules with coarse calcification, and 22% of nodules with peripheral calcification.
 Most of the single calcified nodules were malignant.
 However, this did not include patients with ITNs and the sample is skewed towards malignancy.
 Another study evaluated the presence of ITNs on CT scans and found that 12% of thyroid nodules were calcified, with no significant correlation between malignant or potentially malignant histology and punctate calcifications.
 As a result, some researchers believe that calcification per se is not a suspicious CT sign, and have suggested that calcified thyroid nodules on CT scans should be treated the same as non-calcified nodules.

 Fig. 1.
 An incidentally discovered colloid nodule with calcification, shown on CT scan of a 58-year-old female patient. a Non-enhanced axial CT scan of the neck demonstrates a coarse calcification at the left thyroid inferior pole. b Sagittal grey scale ultrasound of the thyroid demonstrates a heterogeneous nodule with a predominant cystic component.
 Calcification was not seen in the ultrasound, probably due to its lower location in the superior mediastinum.

 Fig. 2.
 A 51-year-old female patient post left hemithyroidectomy, with incidentally discovered a right thyroid colloid nodule on CT scan. an Enhanced axial CT scan of the neck demonstrates a well-defined, hypodense right thyroid nodule (white arrow) with no internal calcifications or cervical lymphadenopathy. b Transverse greyscale thyroid ultrasound demonstrates a well-defined, hypoechoic right thyroid lobe nodule with a central echogenicity including comet tail (ring down) artefacts (white arrow).
 No vascularity (not shown) or calcifications were detected.

 Thyroid cystic changes are variable, ranging from simple cysts with a thin wall to complex cysts with septations and solid components.
 An adenoma may undergo cystic degeneration.
-It is important to note that papillary carcinoma may mimic a benign-looking cyst.
+Papillary carcinoma may mimic a benign-looking cyst.
 Simple serous cysts appear with fluid density on a CT scan, whereas a cyst with haemorrhage or high thyroglobulin content is iso-dense to muscle.